kibs-tech/kibs-tech.github.io/services_posts/software-developer-retainer.md

 ---
 # <i class="fas fa-code icon-retainer" ></i> Software Developer Retainer

-An affordable way for a small business to retain the services of a software developer (me) to do small amounts of work them every month.
+This is an affordable way for a small business to retain the services of a software developer (me) to do small amounts of work them every month.

 ## Who is the retainer for

-It's ideally suited to a business that has a bespoke software system or website that is more or less stable but could do with someone to do fix issues or add new features.
+It's ideally suited to a business that has a bespoke software system or website that is more or less stable but could do with someone to perform regular maintenance, fix issues or add new features.

 ## Why a retainer is good

-Programming and advances in computing are never ending.
-It seems there is always something that needs implementing, fixing or re-writing.
+Programming and advances in computing are never ending and it seems there is always something that needs implementing, fixing or re-writing.
 That can make maintaining bespoke software really expensive.
 Sticking to the